Our staff cover a range of roles to deliver our services. Read our selection of staff profiles to learn more about our people.

 At the UK Parliament we are committed to increasing diversity and providing a positive, inclusive working environment.

-We welcome applications from people of any age, disability, faith, ethnicity, race, gender identity, marital status, sex, sexual identity, socio-economic background, or with any caring responsibilities.
+We welcome applications from people inclusive of age, disability, gender identity, marital status, pregnancy or maternity, religion or belief, race and ethnicity, sex, sexual orientation, socio-economic background, and caring responsibilities.

 The House of Commons aspires to be: